Malta International Airport: Other facilities

 The head office of Medavia is on the airport property.

 Located within the grounds of Malta International Airport, the Business Centre is the first building in Malta to have applied for BREEAM (BRE Environmental Assessment Method) to become the island's first Grade A office park.
 The head office of Air Malta is at Level 2 of the Skyparks Business Centre.

 The Malta Airport MetOffice is part of the Malta International Airport and provides the function of a national meteorological service for Malta.
 Although they primarily serve aviation they also service the public sector.
 All equipment, other than the Doppler Weather Radar, is enhanced by automatic weather stations, of which eight are situated in Malta and Gozo.
 At the same time an aerodrome weather observation system is located at the airport.
 The MetOffice is able to get information from the Agencia Estatal de Meteorología in Madrid and the UK's Met Office along with numerical weather models such as those provided by the European Centre for Medium-Range Weather Forecasts in Reading, England.

 Military usage

 The Air Wing of the Armed Forces of Malta is based at Malta International Airport.
 The Air Wing terminal consists of six hangars.
-The Air Wing operates a total of four fixed-wing aircraft, six helicopters and a UAV.
+The Air Wing operates a total of four fixed-wing aircraft, three helicopters and a UAV.